When Is the Best Time

 Black rhinos at Okaukuejo Waterhole in the night

 There are four gates to access Etosha.
-The waterholes are natural sources while others are human-made.
+Some waterholes are natural sources, while others are human-made.

 - King Nehale Gate north-northeast